NikolaSlv/Java-SQL-Mgmt-System/README.md

 # Java-SQL-Mgmt-System

-Important: the database details are set in src/app/MySQLDataAdapter.java :
+The database details are set in src/app/MySQLDataAdapter.java :

 private final String dbPass = "admin";
 This has to be changed if the password is different for the system to